-Knoxville Rodents & Mice Control
+Knoxville Rodent & Mice Control

 Keep Rats & Mice Away with Pest-Ops, LLC

 Mice, rats, and other rodents can wreak havoc on your home.
 They get into your food, build nests in your walls, and keep you up all night.
 More alarmingly, rodents and their feces can spread serious diseases, ranging from rabies to the deadly hantavirus.
 If you suspect you have a mouse or rat living in your home, call Pest-Ops, LLC right away.
-Our rodent specialists in Knoxville will be there in a flash.
+Our Knoxville rodent and mice control specialists will be there in a flash.
 We provide superior rodent removal, and we can help you prevent them from coming back.
 All of our technicians are thoroughly trained and certified or registered with the state of Tennessee.
 When you need fast, reliable rodent control, call us.